 RYOBI VS MILWAUKEE FOR DIY AUTO MECHANICS

-If you want to start doing your own automotive work, should you go with Ryobi or Milwaukee cordless power tools?
+If you want to start your own automotive work, you’re going to need some power tools.
+So should you go with Ryobi or Milwaukee cordless power tools?

 It’s a heated debate, Milwaukee or Ryobi?
 Are they the same?
 Are they different?
 Who’s better…